 Impact of solid bodies encompasses a wide range of processes.
 Examples may be found in the fields of tool design, vehicle accidents, game of billiards, granular materials, impact of meteorites, and in many other areas.
-The concept of impact is differentiated from the case of static, or quasi-static, loading by the nature of its application.
+The concept of impact is differentiated from the case of static, or quasistatic, loading by the nature of its application.
 Static loading may be regarded as a series of equilibrium states and requires no consideration of accelerating or wave effects.
-On the other hand, forces created by collisions are exerted and removed in a very short interval of time and initiate stress waves, which travel away from the region of contact.
-However, the complicated process of energy transfer under impact conditions leads to serious difficulties in the mathematical analysis of this type of problem (Goldsmith 1960; Johnson 1985).
+On the other hand, forces created by collisions are exerted and removed in a very short interval of time and initiate stress waves which travel away from the region of contact.
+However, the complicated process of energy transfer under impact conditions leads to serious difficulties in the mathematical analysis of this type of problems (Goldsmith, 1960; Johnson, 1985).

 The foundation for a rational description of impact phenomena was established with the birth of the science of mechanics.
 The initial concept of rigid-body impact is due to Galileo.
 Later, Newton furnished the concept of the coefficient of restitution, which has survived essentially unchanged to the present day, though of questionable fundamental significance.
-An important advance in the field occurred with the treatment of one-dimensional longitudinal and transverse vibrations caused by impact on bars (Love 1944; Goldsmith 1960).
-However, this approach was superseded by the Hertz theory of local contact deformations (Landau & Lifshitz 1959; Johnson 1985), which has found wide use in spite of the static elastic nature of its derivation.
-Using similar approaches, an extensive analysis of the propagation of stresses exceeding the elastic limit, based upon various models of plasticity, has been developed in the last few decades (Johnson 1985).
+An important advance in the field occurred with the treatment of one-dimensional longitudinal and transverse vibrations caused by impact on bars (Goldsmith, 1960; Love, 1944).
+However, this approach was superseded by the Hertz theory of local contact deformations (Landau & Lifshitz, 1959; Johnson, 1985), which has found wide use in spite of the static elastic nature of its derivation.
+Using similar approaches, an extensive analysis of the propagation of stresses exceeding the elastic limit, based upon various models of plasticity, has been developed in the last decades (Johnson, 1985).